rosslambert/SDV-FriendMod/README.md

 * [Content Patcher](https://www.nexusmods.com/stardewvalley/mods/1915)

 ## Plans
-* At least one heart event per character.
-Version 2.1.0 will have plenty of heart events!
-    * Upcoming: Jacob event
 * At some much later date, maybe refine the events that I added.
 Some of them are a little rough around the edges.
+Especially David's 8-heart event!
 * Seems difficult to pull off, but allowing the player to enter Harvey's room when at 2 hearts with David or Ross, or enter Elliot's cabin with 2 hearts with Zech or Shelby, or enter Leah's cabin with 2 hearts with Jacob.
 * Include special compatibility with Ridgeside and SVE.
 * Include additional NPCs, Kato, Sam, Jackie, and Shane.
 * Have clinic visits for each new NPC.
 * Turn the desert excursion on Summer 1 into a dance party.
+* Improve David's and Ross's smiling portraits.
+They both look weird.
+* Implement island resort dialogue.
+* Maybe redo Kurtis's potion art?

 ## Known Bugs
 * Many compatibility issues with Ridgeside and SVE.
 Nothing gamebreaking, but people are standing in places they shouldn't be in the changed maps, especially in festivals like Spirit's Eve.
 * If you don't have the bridge on the beach built by Summer 7, Ana and Shelby will ford the river and walk to the other side anyway.
 * On Sundays in Fall, Ross may spend the evening staring at a bush.
 He is supposed to be looking AWAY from the bush.
+* Kurtis's sprite does not appear on the calendar because he shares a birthday with Demitrius.

 ## Updates

+### V 2.1.0
+* Added an event in town when the player gets 2 hearts with Jacob.
+Now all the new NPCs have at least one event each!
+* Added an event in the saloon when the player gets 2 hearts with David.
+* Added an event in the mountains when the player gets 5 hearts with David.
+* David can now be seen playing pool on Fridays and on rainy days.
+* Ross now uses a reading animation at book club, and on Thursdays and Fridays.
+* Changes to Ross's, David's, and Dylan's dialogues.
+* Made Dylan love thunder egg.
+* Created new sprites for David.
+* Created a new portrait for David.

 ### V 2.0.6
 * Created 2 events and a quest in the Wizard tower when the player gets 5 hearts with Kurtis.